 I worked on a doctorate in biology at a southern university that I will not name.
 I produced two dissertations, both of which were published in peer-reviewed journals,[2]J.N.
 Abraham, 1998.
 “La Saboteuse: An Ecological Theory of Sexual Dimorphism in Animals.”
 Acta Biotheoretica 46:23-35.
 Link.
 [3]J.N.
 Abraham, 2005.
 “Insect Choice and Floral Size Dimorphism: Sexual Selection or Natural Selection?”
 Journal of Insect Behavior 18(6):743-756.
 Link. but I was denied my PhD.
 My theses in both papers were rather obvious, or so it seemed to me at the time.
 My biological colleagues, however, have uniformly rejected those ideas, although they also uniformly refuse to discuss them.
 These experiences have given even more logical disease to think about.
 (It has also given me occasional cause to question my own sanity).

 For most of my life, I lived among the Cajuns & Creoles of south Louisiana, and the informality and tolerance of their culture has also greatly influenced my thinking.
-I recently retired and moved to Europe.
-The reasons for that are numerous, but the most ironic is that I cannot afford quality medical insurance in the U.S. Here in Europe I can buy a year’s worth of quality insurance for what a month’s worth would cost me in the U.S.
+In 2019, I tried to retire, and we moved to Europe.
+The reasons for the move were numerous, but the most ironic is that I, a physician, could not afford quality medical insurance for me and my family in the U.S. In Europe I bought a year’s worth of insurance for what a month’s worth would cost me in the U.S., with much better coverage.
+Late in the year we arrived, however, the Covid pandemic hit and in 2020 we returned to the USA.

 At the tender age of 53 I was married for the first time, and we have a couple of kids.
 That’s been a blast, the best thing that has ever happened to me.
 Granted, I don’t have the energy that I had when I was younger, but I have a lot more patience and greater faith in people, particularly children, to figure out things for themselves.
 I constantly learn a lot about myself and everyone by watching my kids, and worrying over them.
 That is also key to my writings here.